tari-labs/tari-university/src/network-analysis/probabilistic-attack/probability_of_a_byzantine_takeover_of_the_DAN.md

 ## Implementation

+The following calculations were written to the [Tari Labs Modelling Repository]((https://github.com/tari-labs/modelling)).

 ### Crude Monte Carlo Simulation

 #### Proving the Law of Large Numbers

 With the Crude Monte Carlo technique, to gain precision, the number of samples can be increased.
 Thus, before calculating the probability and drawing comparisons, the sample size, number of draws within an experiment, and the number of experiments can be varied to find an optimal amount.

-Below is the input data inserted into the python programme, where the number of draws within an experiment is $10$, and the number of experiments is $10$ :
+Below is the input data inserted into the [python programme](https://github.com/tari-labs/modelling/blob/master/scenarios/crude_monte_carlo_simulation.py) with [network setup](https://github.com/tari-labs/modelling/blob/master/utils/network_setup.py) and [random distribution](https://github.com/tari-labs/modelling/blob/master/utils/rand_dist.py), where the number of draws within an experiment is $10$, and the number of experiments is $10$ :

 ```Text
 What is the total amount of nodes?
 100